Have you ever considered that sharks might be after your retirement money?

 QUESTIONS TO ASK YOURSELF:

-Are they good about getting me out of the market when it’s dropping and getting me into Safe Money?
+Ø Are they right about getting me out of the market when it’s dropping and getting me into Safe Money?

-Are they fee-based only and get paid even when I am losing money?
+Ø Are they fee-based only, and do I get paid even when I lose money?

-This is article is Chapter 3 of Chad Owen’s book Stress and Rocking Chairs.
+This article is Chapter 3 of Chad Owen’s book Stress and Rocking Chairs.
 Get the complete book at http://www.stressandrockingchairs.com.
-Mention this article and when you buy the book, we will send you the audio book for free.
+Mention this article and, when you buy the book, we will send you the audiobook for free.